makelinux/lib/README.md

 * dir_diff - compare listings of two specified directories
 * retry - retry argument operation till success
 * git_ign_add - add files' names with path to appropriate .gitignore list
-* duplicate - finds duplicate files.
+* duplicates - finds duplicate files.
 To follow symbolic links run duplicate -L $DIR
 * for_each - applies an operation to set of arguments one by one
 * ext_get - extracts extension from specified filename
 * ext_strip - returns filename without extension